esershnr/esersahiner-homepage/README.md

                 )
 ```

 change the "change_me" areas with your IDs from [EmailJS](https://dashboard.emailjs.com/) dashboard.

+# Important Note(s)

+Differences between live version and this repo are;

+ - Live has resume download counter.
+(Firebase integration)

+ - Live has a video at home page.

+ - Live's contact form works well :)

 # License